how to detect ai generated content featured image 3

 Bear in mind that these are points to find the worst AI content that has been barely edited.
 When AI and humans combine in a more thoughtful way, the results can be a bit better (and harder to spot).

-To illustrate the differences between AI and human writing, a little more.
-Here’s our friend Chat on how to spot if an article was written with generative AI.
-You’ll note some of the signs from the list above, like a dodgy em dash in the social update.
+And now.
+To illustrate the differences between AI and human writing, here’s our friend Chat on how to spot if an article was written with generative AI.
+You’ll note some of the signs from the list above, like a dodgy em dash in the social update and some oily phrases like ‘nuanced stances’.

-As an example, we often use Undetectable AI because it has a generous free limit of 10,000 words.
+We don’t pay for any tools but we often use Undetectable AI because of its generous free limit of 10,000 words each time and you can use it as often as you like.
 Here’s how that looks when examining this blog post – which is entirely human.
 It’s pretty decent at spotting the AI but you’ll notice that despite the correct classification of ‘Human’, and zero AI sentences detected, the mere 65% likelihood demonstrates that even tools are losing some confidence when making a call.

 If you’d like to find some other tools then a good ol’ Google search will help you find some more options.
 More and more are appearing and, just like generative AI itself, they’re getting better over time.